 There are repercussions from two hourly feeds in the early months and possibly beyond—from the energy to make breast milk, the settling into breastfeeding with nursing positions/ breast shields/ nipple pain and cracking/ routines, wind release for baby, crying baby and holding, sleep disruption, and tension building up in shoulders and neck.

-Deep twists example poses – twisted triangle (Parivrtta trikonasana), twisted side angle (Parivrtta konasana), noose (passing) and all binding twists, these poses can strain the healing abdominal muscles and should be avoided until complete recovery.
+Deep twists: twisted triangle (Parivrtta trikonasana), twisted side angle (Parivrtta konasana), noose (passing) and all binding twists, these poses can strain the healing abdominal muscles and should be avoided until complete recovery.

-Common mistakes and what to avoid in postnatal yoga
+Common postnatal mistakes and how to avoid them

 - Overexertion and its risks